 And so it is Oscar time once more.
 Last year’s host, Jimmy Kimmel, will be returning for his second at-bat, and the 90th annual Academy Awards show will be filled with stale jokes about the show’s running time, about the #metoo movement (no Harvey Weinstein nor Kevin Spacey in the audience, you can guarantee it), and about whether, as was the case last year when “La La Land” was erroneously declared the Best Picture winner, there will be any last minute envelope mix-ups.

-Despite 2017 having been such a banner year for mainstream movies – and for superhero movies in particular – the slate of nominees is, some would, say, disappointing in terms of its ordinariness.
-“Wonder Woman,” so empowering and successful, walked away empty handed, even in the technical categories.
+Despite 2017 having been such a banner year for mainstream movies – and for superhero movies in particular – the slate of nominees is, some would say, disappointing in terms of its ordinariness.
+“Wonder Woman,” so empowering to women and so successful at the box office, walked away empty handed, even in the technical categories.
 “Thor: Ragnarok” was also snubbed across the board, as was “Lego Batman,” which didn’t even score a customary nomination for Best Animated Feature.
 “Star Wars Episode VIII: The Last Jedi” earned a few technical nominations, but the only true *hits* to receive above-the-line nods were “Dunkirk” and “Get Out.”
-(Okay, so “The Shape of Water” lead the pack with 13 nominations, but its “R” rating and graphic nudity worked against it at the box office.)
+(Okay, so “The Shape of Water” led the pack with 13 nominations, but its “R” rating and graphic nudity worked against it at the box office.)

 Will “Dunkirk” or “Get Out” win, reminding audiences that the Academy is not out of touch with popular opinion after all…or will it be something much artsier – “Phantom Thread” perhaps?
 My gut tells me it will be none of the above.
 To learn more about those and other nominated films, check out the official Oscar website.
 For an educated guess on who will win, however, you can do worse than to keep reading the following paragraphs for my predictions.